-If you choose to request funding for Equipment, Training, [AL] Exercise, Planning, and/or Contracted Security:
+If you choose to request funding for Equipment, Training, CALIFORN Exercise, Planning, and/or Contracted Security:

-Enter all the details regarding your funding request in Section IV Facility Hardening.
+Enter all the details regarding your funding request in Part IV Facility Hardening.

-Include in this section to list all physical security equipment proposed for purchase in the narrative portion of Section IV.
+Include in this section a list of all physical security equipment proposed for purchase in the narrative portion of Part IV.

-Must include the correct AEL Numbers/s and Titles(s) of all proposed equipment purchases, the vulnerability in Section III it addresses, and the total amount requested per item.
+• Must include the correct AEL Numbers/s and Titles(s) of all proposed equipment purchases, the vulnerability in Part III it addresses, and the total amount requested per item.

-Total funds requested must match in both the narrative and budget portion of Section IV, along with the total federal funding requested in Section I.
+Total funds requested must match in both the narrative and budget portion of Part IV, along with the total federal funding requested in Part I.

-Any discrepancies across the 3 requested funding amounts will result in financial hold by FEMA
+Any discrepancies across the requested funding amounts may result in a financial hold by FEMA